 - Find someone who would be available to help if help is needed.

 - Assemble any parts needed to complete the project.

 - Set aside the appropriate amount of time.

 The best projects for professional contractors are those projects that are complicated, require specialized tools, would be just as expensive to finish as a DIY project, or are hazardous.
 Some examples of projects that are best completed by contractors include:

 - Sewer and septic tank repair.
-Sewers and septic tank repair can be challenging to homeowners, who usually do not have the proper tools to get the job done right.
+Sewers and septic tank repair can be challenging for homeowners, who usually do not have the proper tools to get the job done correctly.

 - How long would this project take?

 - Does this job require more than one person to finish?

 - What are the hazards of completing a job like this?

 Most contractors will give this information readily, which can help homeowners decide whether they would like to complete the work themselves.

 Choosing between a DIY project and hiring a contractor depends on the homeowner's knowledge and available tools.
 Consulting with a contractor can help homeowners decide if they are ready to take on the project on their own or require a professional's help.